 The trail ascends the side of Santa Ynez Canyon

-A tenth of a mile further, Santa Ynez Canyon Trail comes to an end at a meeting with Eagle Springs Fire Road.
+A tenth of a mile farther, Santa Ynez Canyon Trail comes to an end at a meeting with Eagle Springs Fire Road.
 To the left, the fire road descends 0.4 miles to Trippet Ranch.
 Eagle Rock is to the right, 1.6 miles and 550 vertical feet away.
 Turn right on Eagle Springs Fire Road and take this wide dirt track north through the Santa Monica Mountains.

 Approaching Eagle Rock